spring-io/develocity-conventions/README.md

 # Gradle Enterprise Conventions

-Conventions for Gradle projects that use the Gradle Enterprise instance hosted at [ge.spring.io](https://ge.spring.io).
+Conventions for Maven and Gradle projects that use the Gradle Enterprise instance hosted at [ge.spring.io](https://ge.spring.io).

 ## Build cache conventions